 - Index of Private Housing Rental Prices, Great Britain : May 2018

-- Understanding the different approaches of measuring owner occupiers’ housing costs (OOH) : January to March 2018
+- Measures of owner occupiers' housing costs, UK : January to March 2018